apache/nuttx/drivers/sensors/README.txt

  5) NuttX restores the context for the driver's worker task and starts it running.
  6) The cluster driver's worker task starts the i/o to collect the sample.
     There are two choices here.
-Programed I/O (PIO) or DMA.
+Programmed I/O (PIO) or DMA.
 If PIO is fastest for a small sample size, but it will lock up the processor for the full duration of the transfer; it can only transfer from one sensor at a time; and the worker task should manually yield control